danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 <figure>
   <img src="./img/auth0/register.png" alt="Image of the Auth0 API registration form.">
-  <figcaption>Register you API with Auth0 by providing a name and identifier.</figcaption>
+  <figcaption>Register you API with Auth0 by providing a name, identifier and signing algorithm.</figcaption>
 </figure>

 ### Lambda Authorizer configuration